filipvabrousek/JS-Algorithms/ML - K-means-clustering.md

 /*------------------------------------------------------GET DATA RANGES------------------------------------------------------
-just helper method, get ranges of each dimension
-X ranges from 1 to 11
+get ranges of each dimension from "data" array with the points X ranges from 1 to 11
 Y ranges from 3 to 7
 */